hospice/citationlinkageIR/lucene4_CitationLinkage/README.md

-# lucene4_cookbook_examples
+# lucene4_Citation_linkage

-Sample codes for Lucene 4 Cookbook
+Codes for Citation Linkage as an information retrieval task using Lucene 4